Medicare Supplement Plans in Oregon

 Medigap Premiums in Oregon

 Each state uses its own individual insurance companies to provide insurance coverage.
-For each company, area, gender, and health concern premiums vary greatly.
+For each company, area, gender, and health concern premiums vary considerably.

 However, coverage for a Plan N policy in Beaverton will be identical to a Plan N in Portland.
-Standardizing plans means identical coverage and easier rate comparison.
+Standardizing plans means equal coverage and easier rate comparison.

 Most people save several hundred dollars a year by choosing Medigap Plan G instead of Plan F. The best way to get a suitable policy is to consult with one of our licensed brokers.